drvinceknight/gt/_posts/2025-10-24-mid-module-feedback.md

 sure we use our class time appropriately towards the end of the Semester to prepare for the exam.**

+**Pdf version of the notes**

 A few of you asked for pdf versions of the notes, I can actually generate these although they're relatively broken (references don't work etc) and they will be immediately out of date (thanks to those of you who have been pointing out typos).
 So I'll add a set of notes to learning central but please do use them with caution and I'd recommend using the online version (even if you print the web page to a pdf which most browsers can do).

+**Programming**

+A few of you mentioned being not remembering much programming.
+I completely understand.
+First: you did not need to do any programming for the exam.
+For your group project, I am more than happy to be accommodating and give guidance.
+Depending on what your project is you might not even need much programming but I'd hope that this module is an opportunity to re-engage with programming (even if only to have something regarding programming on your CV) and so I really would like to help you do that.

 ## Other things.